-aggregate information about the transition of companies towards CE should be fostered.
-Company-level data is needed to explore the successful implementation of CE activities in specific industries in a standardized way.
-A multi-year journey lies ahead, as countries collaborate and converge, however this process might be sped up by: (1) utilising the key learnings from the implementation of the International Standard on Financial Reporting Scheme and (2) fostering the development of a robust circular economy standard (a framework and principles for implementation of CE activities on business, city and governmental levels) with good governance such as ISO/TC 323 which might help guiding nations and organisations through change.
+the transition of companies towards CE should be fostered.
+Company-level data is needed to explore the successful implementation of CE activities in specific industries in a standardised way.
+A multi-year journey lies ahead as countries collaborate and converge.
+However, this process might be sped up by: (1) utilising the key learnings from the implementation of the International Standard on Financial Reporting Scheme and (2) fostering the development of a robust circular economy standard (a framework and principles for implementation of CE activities on business, city, and governmental levels) with good governance such as ISO/TC 323 which might help to guide nations and organisations through change.

-Citation note: MAKING CIRCULAR ECONOMY COUNT - WHAT YOU CAN'T MEASURE, YOU CAN'T MANAGE, Kick Marlene, Kadner Susanne, Greiff Kathrin, Jarchow Svenja, Stuchtey Martin R., Weber Thomas, and Kobus Joern. acatech/SYSTEMIQ, München/London 2021.
+Citation note: MAKING THE CIRCULAR ECON-OMY COUNT, Kick Marlene, Kadner Susanne, Greiff Kathrin, Jarchow Svenja, Stuchtey Martin R., Weber Thomas, and Kobus Joern. acatech/SYSTEMIQ, München/London 2021.